gregrgay/RepData_PeerAssessment1/PA1_template.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

-The data can be found in the [activity.zip file on GitHub](https://github.com/gregrgay/RepData_PeerAssessment1/blob/master/activity.zip)
+The data can be found in the [activity.zip file on GitHub](https://github.com/gregrgay/RepData_PeerAssessment1/blob/master/activity.zip) or [activity.csv for a text version](https://github.com/gregrgay/RepData_PeerAssessment1/blob/master/activity.csv)

 ## Loading and preprocessing the data